Instrumentation: Quad Surround Sound

 SEAMUS (Society for Electroacoustic Music in the US)

-Tape Music is a meditation on tape, both as a collection of materials emblematic of our throwaway culture and, to the contrary, materials that can be used to mend items that would otherwise be thrown away.
+Tape Music is a meditation on tape as a collection of materials that are emblematic of our throwaway culture and yet can be used to mend items that would otherwise be thrown away themselves.
 It is also a nostalgic tribute to the genre of tape music that developed when electronic music was encoded on magnetic tape, and one whose name persists despite the ongoing changes in playback media.
 Whether used merely to pack other, more permanent objects, or to extend the life of items we care about, such as a favorite book, the found sounds of these humble materials form the substance of this piece.